omeratt/rn-net-vision/README.md

 - **NetVision not capturing requests**: Make sure you've properly set up the Metro middleware and added the `useNetVision` hook.
 - **Web interface not opening**: Check that ports 8088 and 5173 are available on your system.
 - **Only capturing partial request data**: Some third-party libraries may use custom networking implementations that bypass the standard networking stack.

+## Advanced Features

+#### Multi-Device Management

+RN Net Vision supports monitoring multiple devices simultaneously:

+- 📱 Connect multiple iOS and Android devices to debug at once
+- 🔄 Device auto-detection with platform identification
+- 🔍 Filter network logs by specific device
+- 🚦 Real-time device connection status

+When multiple devices are connected, use the device selector in the web viewer to filter logs by device.

 ## Contributing